All About File Clerks

-Types of File Clerk
+Types of File Clerk Jobs

 - Records Custodian

-Is There Going to be Demand for File Clerks?
+Is There Job Demand for File Clerks?

 The states with the most job growth for File Clerk are Maryland, Alaska, and Colorado.
 Watch out if you plan on working in Maine, West Virginia, or Hawaii.
 These states have the worst job growth for this type of profession.

 Do File Clerks Make A Lot Of Money?

 The salary for File Clerks ranges between about $21,390 and $50,230 a year.